 Alignment methods benchmark (template-based ROI case)

-In this tutorial, we compare various methods of alignment on a pairwise alignment problem for Individual Brain Charting subjects.
-For each subject, we have a lot of functional informations in the form of several task-based contrast per subject.
+In this tutorial, we compare various methods of alignment on a group-based alignment problem for Individual Brain Charting subjects.
+For each subject, we have a lot of functional information in the form of several task-based contrast per subject.
 We will just work here on a ROI.

 We mostly rely on python common packages and on nilearn to handle functional data in a clean fashion.